shaoanlu/fewshot-face-translation-GAN/README.md

 # Few-shot face translation
-A GAN based approach for one model to swap them all.
+A GAN based faceswap approach for one model to swap them all.

 The following figures illustrate our priliminary faceswapping results on random identities drawn from [VGGFace2](http://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) dataset.
 We also show failure cases, which demonstrate limitations of our model for genrerating faces with consistent skin tone, eye-glasses, and expression.